GaryB432/gb-lerna/packages/cli/README.md

 create a new class or funtions module

+Optionally you can prepend a path to the name agument such as `path/to/name`.

 Use `--kind class` to create a JavaScript class and test.
 Use `--kind functions` (the default) to create a new module for exporting functions or values and a test for the module.

 ```